This Glossary is for our Audit tool. If you're looking for resources about Content Audit, you can just go ahead and navigate here instead.

 Search intent

 Search intent (or “user intent”) is the WHY behind the search query.
-It answers the question of why people look for stuff and what they expect to find.
+It answers why people look for stuff and what they expect to find.

 There are four most widely recognized types of search intent: informational, navigational, transactional, and commercial.

-When it comes to Audit and search intent, you need to remember to select only those competitors that serve the same search intent as your page.
-You do not want to compare an e-commerce business to an informative blog, etc.
+When it comes to Audit and search intent, you must remember to select only competitors with the same search intent as your page.
+You do not want to compare an e-commerce business to an informative blog.

 Sentiment